Shashank-Vinoo/Diversity8/README.md

 ### Top Level Simulation

 To simulate the CPU without any assertions (GTEST), there is a simple Verilog testbench to do so.
 This is the easiest way to see a program running on the CPU.
+Add a program.hex file in the tb directory, at the same level as run_clock.sh

-This testbench inputs only rst and clk, compiling with IVerilog:
+This testbench inputs only rst and clk, compiling with Iverilog:

 ```
 cd tb ; ./run_clock.sh